simonmichael/hledger_site/src/ui.md

-# Tutorial: hledger-ui
+# ui: use the terminal UI

-[hledger-ui](hledger-ui.md) is hledger's TUI (a full-window terminal interface).
+[hledger-ui](hledger-ui.md) is hledger's (default) TUI (a full-window terminal interface).
-It's fast, efficient, and a bit more featureful than the web UI.
+It's fast, efficient, and provides some different features compared to the web UI.

 ## Check your installation